Invisible Biting Mites and Black Mould

 - Clove essential oil.

 After we persuaded the landlord to remove the mould from the walls, things cleared up.
-There was heaps of the horrible stuff apparently, though hidden beneath layers of paint and wallpaper) and it was a big cleanse-and-replaster job.
-Two months later and the crawly, nippy sensations were gone, as was the feeling that tiny invisible bugs were landing on you at night.
+There was heaps of the horrible stuff apparently (though hidden beneath layers of paint and wallpaper) and it was a big cleanse-and-replaster job.
+Two months later and the crawly, nippy sensations were gone, as was the feeling that tiny invisible bugs were landing on me at night.

 We lived another year in that house, all the while jumping at every mosquito bite or tiniest itch, ever expecting it all to return, but it never did.
-We now live in another house, and though I sometimes feel itches from my mattress, sofa and carpet, it's nothing like the plague of invisible insects we experienced before.
+We now live in another house, and though I sometimes feel itches from the mattress and sofa we brought with us, it's nothing like the plague of invisible insects we experienced before.

 We still talk about it and wonder what on earth it all was, and how we managed to survive it.
-I know you're probably, like me, reading all the horror stories online about morgellons and weird bacterial infections - but I now believe it really was all external and simply related to a bad case of mould.
-It got into our clothes and sheets and unholstery, but I don't think it affected us internally as much as I was convinced it was doing at the time.
-(I know I wrote in my original uncorrected post that 'it gets into your blood'—I wish I could erase that hysterical assumption, as it'll only cause further alarm to the poor people suffering the same thing.)
+I know you're probably, like me, reading all the horror stories online about morgellons and other types of bacterial infection, but I now believe it really was all external and simply related to a bad case of mould.
+It got into our clothes and sheets and upholstery, but I don't think it affected us internally.
+(I wrote in my original post that 'it gets into your blood'—I wish I could erase that hysterical assumption, as it'll only cause further alarm to other sufferers.)
 As soon as the mould was gone, our symptoms cleared up.

-I think we carry a sensitivity to it (apparently it's normal to be 'sensitised' by exposure to certain types of mould, and I do believe the type we dicovered - chaetomium—is particularly insidious/virulent) - which is why I now itch at first contact with dust mites in carpets and fabrics.
+I think we carry a sensitivity to it (apparently this is normal following exposure to certain types of mould) and I do believe the type of mould we discovered—chaetomium—is particularly insidious/virulent, which is why I now itch at first contact with dust mites in carpets and fabrics.

-A word on the dust mites: I have a theory that they were instrumental in spreading the mould around our house and into mattresses, sofa cushions etc. According to yet more stuff I read on the web, dust mites adore mould and their population size rockets when they find a source of it to eat.
+A word on the dust mites: I have a theory that they were instrumental in spreading the mould around our house and into mattresses, sofa cushions, etc. According to yet more stuff I read on the web, dust mites adore mould and their population size rockets when they find a source of it to eat.
 They don't digest it though, so it sort of circulates through their bodies and back into and around the house, delightfully.
-I think that's why we still feel the odd tickle in bed.
-That or it's all the diatomaceous earth I rubbed into the mattress!

 Another thought I had: around the same time as the symptoms started, we came into contact with a nest of processionary caterpillars, those furry little beasts who live in a candy-floss-like nest at the top of pine trees (we live in France).
 They came down the tree in April and after my daughter and I came into contact with them in the garden, we both came out in spots for a week or so.
 The little caterpillar hairs got into our laundry and continued itching and bothering us for a month.
 I don't know if it's related, but worth mentioning.